codesandbox/codesandbox-client/packages/homepage/content/jobs/infra.md

 ## Role

 As a backend engineer you’re key to our success.
-You'll work on building the infrastructure to support and determine our growth.
+You'll be part of a small team of 3 working on the infrastructure to support and determine our growth.

 ## Responsibilities

-- Design, implement and optimise main infrastructure and make sure it scales
+- Design and implement supporting Node.js microservices
+- Design and implement CI/CD pipelines
+- Close collaboration with other engineers to determine our infrastructural needs

 ## We'll be looking for

 - 4+ years in a similar role where scalability's key
-- Container
-- Ephemeral environments
-- Docker
-- Node.js
-- Seniority
-- APIs
+- Experience with containers and container orchestration - Docker, Kubernetes
+- Experience with Jenkins and preferably other CI/CD platforms
-- Familiarity with security best practices
+- Familiarity with security best practices in the industry
-- You have a deep understanding of system design and data structures
-- Nice to have: Contributions to open source projects and/or enterprise solutions
+- Experience building APIs and Node.js, TypeScript microservices
-- Nice to have: Linux/Unix sysadmin?
+- Nice to have: experience with main IaaS platforms such as GCP, AWS

 ## Our offer